Dimensions of Christian Spirituality and Implications for Mission

 Charles Ringma is Emeritus Professor at Regent College, Vancouver; Research Professor at the Asian Theological Seminary, Metro Manila; Honorary Research Fellow at Trinity College, Queensland; and Distinguished Senior Fellow at the Catechetical Institute, Waco, USA.

 This paper was first published as Zadok Perspectives and Papers 164: From Referendum to Truth-telling and Treaty, Paper S284 (Spring 2024), 9-15.
-Subscribe here before 23rd September to receive your copy of this issue.
+Subscribe here to receive your copy of this issue and three other issues in 2025.

 [1] David J. Bosch defines mission as ‘a multifaceted ministry, in respect of witness, service, justice, healing, reconciliation, liberation, peace, evangelism, church planting, contextualization, and much more’, in Transforming Mission: Paradigm Shifts in Theology of Mission (Maryknoll, NY: Orbis, 1991), 512.
 More could be added such as interfaith dialogue and earth care, among other themes.